voxpupuli/puppet-vmwaretools/README.md

 * Support installation of Desktop (X Window) packages.
 * Add logic to handle RHEL5 i386 PAE kernel on OSP 5.0+.
-* Add logic to handle OSP 5.0+ RHEL no longer having the i686 directory.

 Copyright
 ---------